This article has links to products and services we love, which we may make commission from.

 Although the map tells you it is 50 miles and maybe an hour’s drive, the roads may be busy with tourists, locals, commuters, farmers and even farm animals.

-Singletrack roads take longer because they wind up, down and around hills and you can rarely go above 25 miles an hour!
+Singletrack roads take longer because they wind up, down and around hills, and you can rarely go above 25 miles an hour!

 When is the Best Time to Visit Scotland?

-Scotland is beautiful all year round but winters can be harsh up north and driving conditions can be unpredictable from November to March.
+Scotland is beautiful all year round, but winters can be harsh up north, and driving conditions can be unpredictable from November to March.
 Then there is the rain.

-Do not underestimate the damp and dreich weather which makes our landscape so lush.
+Please do not underestimate the damp and dreich weather which makes our landscape so lush.

 That’s why you’re planning a Scotland adventure, right?!
 So when is the best time to travel around Scotland?

-The best time to visit very much depends on what you want to experience and where you want to go.
-If you want to explore the castles, gardens and historic sights of Scotland, then April to October are the months when these attractions open.
+If you want to explore Scotland’s castles, gardens and historic sights, then April to October are the months when these attractions open.

 May tends to get consistently more sunny days than other months and also fewer crowds.
 June to September, our so-called summer, are the busiest months for tourists.

-Summer is when Scotland’s towns put on their annual Highland Games and August in Edinburgh is crazy fun with the Festival Fringe taking over the city.
 Since our so-called ‘hottest months’ are May to July, this is when you can expect to meet our wee midgie friends.

-These are the blight of the Highlands and can really cause you problems.
-Make sure you have the right equipment to combat these wee terrors!
 Check out these midge nets UK/US, Smidge spray (UK) or Avon Skin So Soft (UK/US).

-With the leaves turning a beautiful russet colour and often the sunniest of days, you can wander around Perthshire and soak up the Scottish autumn.
 If you want to see the mountains in all their glory, white-topped with snow and the clearest blue skies, then January to March will be the best time for you.

 Regardless of the time of year, the weather is unpredictable.